section-engineering-education/engineering-education/articles/building-a-simple-cryptocurrency-blockchain/index.md

 title: Building a simple cryptocurrency blockchain using Node.js
 description: This tutorial will be a brief dive into understanding blockchain, cryptocurrencies, and decentralization.
 We will also build a simple blockchain app using Node.Js.
 author: yitzack-rabin
-date: 2021-04-12T00:00:00-21:30
+date: 2021-04-22T00:00:00-10:30
-topics: [blockchain, node.js]
+topics: [Node.js, Blockchain]
 excerpt_separator: <!--more-->
 images:

   - url: /engineering-education/building-a-simple-cryptocurrency-blockchain/hero.jpg
     alt: Bitcoin hero image
 ---
-A cryptocurrency is a digitally secured currency used in most current trade.The use of [cryptographic hash](https://en.wikipedia.org/wiki/Cryptographic_hash_function) has played a mojor role is securing cryptocurrency.
+A cryptocurrency is a digitally secured currency used in most current trade.
+The use of [cryptographic hash](https://en.wikipedia.org/wiki/Cryptographic_hash_function) has played a mojor role is securing cryptocurrency.
 This ensures only genuine transactions are recorded and commited.
-Most cryptocurrencies apply [decentralized](en.wikipedia.org/wiki/Decentralization) principle using the [blockchain](https://en.wikipedia.org/wiki/Blockchain) technology.
+Most cryptocurrencies apply [decentralized](en.wikipedia.org/wiki/Decentralization) principle using [blockchain](https://en.wikipedia.org/wiki/Blockchain) technology.
 <!--more-->
-A blockchain is an open, digital and duplicated ledger of transactions.
+A blockchain is an open, digital, and duplicated ledger of transactions.
 Each new transaction history is recorded and stored in an encrypted way that is very difficult to change or modify.
 A copy of this recorded information is sent a cross the blockchain network.
 Thus, making it highly secure.

 `Thecoin` is one such implementation of a cryptocurrency that we are going to build in a while.

 In this tutorial, we will learn a little about blockchain and decentralization in detail.
-Also, we will build a simple cryptocurrency system, called `thecoin`.
+We will also build a simple cryptocurrency system, called `thecoin`.

 ![Sample trade image](/engineering-education/building-a-simple-cryptocurrency-blockchain/trade.jpg)

 ### Prerequisite
-To keep this tutorial flow smoothly, you'll need to have a good understanding about:
+To keep this tutorial flowing smoothly, you'll need to have a good understanding about:
 - [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)
 - [Node.js](https://nodejs.org/en/docs/)

 To start with, you must have:
-- Node.js installed in your machine
+- Node.js installed in your machine.
-- Code editor
+- A code editor.

 ### Table of contents
 - [What is Blockchain?](#what-is-blockchain)